Colin1860/tock/measurements.md

 ## Measuring setup

+If you're interested in the actual code of the applications, you can find it here at my own fork of libtock-c: https://github.com/Colin1860/libtock-c/tree/time-measuring-support/examples -> busy and busier

 - _Setup 1_: Two process loaded to board, each of them running a "while(true)" loop with a call to "delay_ms" for some milliseconds.Scheduled by the fixed priority scheduler on the kernel side
 - _Setup 2_: Same as Case 1 just with the cooperative scheduler.
 - _Setup 3_: One process loaded to board which registers a callback which is triggered after a button press